 ‘Irish property’ means all the assets you own in Ireland on the valuation date.
 This does not include shares in a:

 • company that wholly or mainly carries on a trade or trades holding company

 • which derive their value from subsidiaries that wholly or mainly carry on a trade or trades.

 Shares you receive from property located in Ireland are treated as Irish property.
 You cannot claim a deduction for any debts such as mortgages or loans in estimating the market value of your property.

 Filing returns and paying the levy

-If you are liable for the domicile levy you must file a return and pay on or before 31 October of the following year.
+If you are liable for the domicile levy, you need to file a return and pay through Revenue Online Service (ROS).
+You need to file the return and pay on, or before, 31 October of the following year.